Skip to main content

 Additionally, the National Academy of Medicine (NAM), previously called the Institute of Medicine (IOM), periodically conducts comprehensive reviews of the literature to monitor vaccine safety.
 The NAM completed a review related to adverse effects of vaccines, which included HPV, in 2012.
 Their findings are available online.

-More than 200 million doses of HPV vaccine have been given safely throughout the world.
-More than 100 million of these have been given in the U.S. What we know from all of these data is that the vaccine is safe and it is working to decrease transmission of HPV, genital warts, cervical changes that cause cancer, and juvenile-onset recurrent respiratory papillomatosis.
+Millions of doses of HPV vaccine have been given safely throughout the world, including in the U.S. What we know from all of these data is that the vaccine is safe and it is working to decrease transmission of HPV, genital warts, cervical changes that cause cancer, and juvenile-onset recurrent respiratory papillomatosis.

 Can the HPV vaccine cause cancer?